Image

 falcon 402 oval windows

-When you put a single turboprop in the nose of a Cessna 402 you immediately get a Epic LT look-al-like.
+When you put a single turboprop in the nose of a Cessna 402 with oval cabin windows you immediately get a Epic LT look-a-like.
 However, the tip tanks, cockpit window and tail are still clearly original to the Cessna, and as such key feature for recognition. (photo Kevin Cleynhens)

 SOCATA TBM series